faryon93/gitdeploy/README.md

 # gitdeploy

 Cyclically pulls changes from a remote git repostitory.
-The cycle time can be configured with in seconds the `--cycle-time` option.
+The cycle time can be configured in seconds with the `--cycle-time` commandline option.

 ## Example Deployfile